Advice on plants, baskets and liners to create outdoor colour

 - Slow-release plant food

-Top tip: Balance your basket when planting
+Top tip: Balance the basket when planting

 Prevent your hanging basket from rolling about while you’re planting it by standing it on a bucket, pot or even a small saucepan.